huawei-csl/sprout-hdl/README.md

 - unify get and peek (same thing but one is with sign conversion, the other is not)
 - unify log_expression_states and watches in the Simulator.
 - clean up two versions of testvector generation and the exhaustive testvector generation
+- in module there is all_exprs and _collect_signals_from_outputs maybe this can be merged, especially by removing the _signal attribute (maybe still retain it as a cache)

 Contributions are welcome—feel free to open issues or submit pull requests with improvements or new hardware components.